AndyObtiva/glimmer-dsl-libui/README.md

 ### Issues

 If you encounter [issues](https://github.com/AndyObtiva/glimmer-dsl-libui/issues) that are not reported, discover missing features that are not mentioned in [TODO.md](TODO.md), or think up better ways to use [libui](https://github.com/andlabs/libui) than what is possible with [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui), you may submit an [issue](https://github.com/AndyObtiva/glimmer-dsl-libui/issues/new) or [pull request](https://github.com/AndyObtiva/glimmer-dsl-libui/compare) on [GitHub](https://github.com).
-In the meantime, you may try older gem versions of [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) till you find one that works until issues are resolved.
+In the meantime, you may try older gem versions of [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) till you find one that works.

 ### Chat